 1) Please be on time.

 2) Make your studio time a comfortable place.
 Don’t forget to pack your sense of humor!
 Musicians tend to produce their best work when relaxed but focused.
-I like to wear comfy slippers, drink tea and snack…bring food or something to drink if you plan on longer sessions.
-I run a clean studio so no drugs or alcohol please.
+You can bring food or something to drink if you plan on longer sessions.
+We run a clean studio so no drugs or alcohol please.

 1) Tune your instruments often during the session.

 2) We’ll take the time to get the sound you want before recording.
 Its easier to record the right sounds then to try to “fix it” in the mix.